IRNAS/ttn-irnas-gw/the-things-conference/README.md

 <img src="/the-things-conference/img/IMG_20181003_101854.jpg"  width="425"> <img src="/the-things-conference/img/IMG_20181003_101944.jpg"  width="425">

 Insert the smaler tube into the larger tube.
-Be careful not to damage the antenna.
+Be careful not to damage the antenna - DO NOT insert the smaller tube all the way into the larger tube.

 <img src="/the-things-conference/img/IMG_20181003_102051.jpg"  width="425"> <img src="/the-things-conference/img/IMG_20181003_102136.jpg"  width="425">